shwina/still-magic/_chapters_en/style.md

 ```

 -   The `else` is necessary so that there's a result for each input
--   Nested loops take a while to figure out, but they work too
+-   Cross-product loops are straightforward

 ```
 # BEFORE